SeldonIO/seldon-core/examples/cicd-argocd/README.md

 ```
 # For CI, add webhook to "cicd-demo-model-source-files" repo
 # get the webhook details to use
 # For this public hosting of Jenkins is necessary.
-Skip if using minikube.
+If using minikube you can manually trigger or enable polling.
 # Registering the hook manually via github UI
 ./jenkins/get-jenkins-github-webhook-details

 # For CD, add webhook to "cicd-demo-k8s-manifest-files" repo
 # get the webhook details to use
+# For this public hosting of ArgoCD is necessary.
+If using minikube you can manually trigger or enable polling.
 ./argocd/get-argocd-github-webhook-details
 ```
 ## Operation